California Psalms

 commands the choir of mountain voices sounding alongside me

-as days and nights extend.
+as the days and nights extend.

 31 Its flow joining the ocean,